-Military veterans have sacrificed so much for our country.
-Because of this sacrifice, some Veterans have military-related disabilities.
-The state and federal government provide special discounts or assistance to our deserving disabled warriors.
-One such benefit involves a property tax exemption for 100% disabled veterans.
+Military veterans and their families sacrifice a great deal for our nation.
+As a result of their service, some Veterans are wounded or disabled in the line of duty.
+Deservedly, the state and federal government provide special discounts or assistance to our disabled warriors, one such benedit being a property tax exemption for veterans who are considered 100% disabled.

 How to Apply for a Property Tax Exemption